er-prateek-tripathi/Vehicle-Security-System-Using-Facial-Recognition/README.md

   6. Pillow (PIL)
   7. Numpy
   8. Playsound

   How to use :

                   1. Pre Registered User :

-                  \t a.
+                  a.
 On the welcome interface click on login button.

                   b.
 It will lead to new window User Authentication.
                   c.
 Input the Credentials provided in the Manual.
                   = If the credentials are correct then okay,